TITLE: Blood Ties(1/2)

 "Found something you need to see, Mulder."

 His open and curious expression vanished at the sight of the envelope.
 She watched as he read the inscription not once, but twice.
 His brow furrowed in distrust and he pursed his lips.
-"That's my mother's handwriting."
+"That's my mother's handwriting," he said unnecessarily.

 "Well, go ahead and open it."
 Scully tried to keep her voice light, but failed miserably.
 She could tell from the way her partner began chewing his lip that he was just as apprehensive of the contents as she.
 "It's not going to bite you, Mulder."

-"How do you know?"
-He slid his finger under the flap and removed two hand written sheets of paper.
+"How do you know?" he muttered darkly, but slid his finger under the flap and removed two hand written sheets of paper.

 Rather than begin reading, he closed his eyes and swallowed thickly.
 Scully reached over to twine her fingers with his, giving his hand a brief squeeze but remaining silent.
 He opened his eyes at the gesture, and she could see excitement warring with fear.